relyd/modbussniffer/readme.md

 Preparing the EW11
 - Power the EW11.
 Do not use the 12v provided by your charger, this is untested because we have no specs on the max power it can deliver.
 - Set the Serial Port parameters to : 9600 8,n,1 , buffer 512, Flow control disable, Protocol settings NONE
-- Create a new "Communication profile" : TCP client, server = 192.168.1.40, port 99, route UART
+- Create a new "Communication profile" : TCP client, server = 192.168.1.40, port 99, route UART (in this case we presume the monitoring device that runs the sniffer has 192.168.1.40 as the IP address)

 Starting the listener
-- check the IP address in the php code, change it to your local IP address
+- check the IP address in the php code, change it to your local IP address.
 - run the PHP script

 Connecting the EW11
 - power off both charger and EW11
 - Connect the EW11 serial lines (A,B) with the modbus lines D+,D-
 - Power on the EW11
+- Power on the charger

 From this point on every second the current measured should be available.